 Y'know things that are all the rage?
 Blogs.
 Everyone has one; or at least had one before Facebook, Twitter et al diluted the realtime pool.

-Since I'm nu-old skool — and watching endless streams of people waste their lives telling each other about their shockingly tedious days has no long-term value — I figured why not make a blog?
+Since I'm nu-old skool — and watching endless streams of people having a midlife crisis reduces my vocabulary to four letter words — I figured why not make a blog?
 The main difference here compared with other people's blogs is that instead of being limited to one topic, you get a little slice of everything all mashed up.
-I can now omit vowels and apostrophes with impunity.
+'Coz propah spelling is so last century.

 The hashtag: the cornerstone of social media.
 Trends.
 Analytics.
 Fun.
 But I sometimes wonder if certain entities understand what it’s actually for.

 - · 1480 words (eats up about 7 mins)

 When your boiler’s broke.
 And your water’s cold.
 Who you gonna call?
 Ghostbusters?
 A heating engineer?
 Or someone with a soldering iron and dogged determination?

 - · 742 words (sucks up about 4 mins)

 Android is alright as far as operating systems go.
 It’s no iOS, but far more usable than Windows phone software.
 Unless it starts eating your battery.